awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 2016-11-23 17:54:53          0 elb/plaintext/2015_$folder$
 ```

 In this case, you would have to use ALTER TABLE ADD PARTITION to add each partition manually\.
+If a partition already exists, you receive the error Partition already exists\.
+To avoid this error, you can use the `IF NOT EXISTS` clause\.
+For more information, see [ALTER TABLE ADD PARTITION](alter-table-add-partition.md)\.

 For example, to load the data in s3://athena\-examples\-*myregion*/elb/plaintext/2015/01/01/, you can run the following\.
 Note that a separate partition column for each Amazon S3 folder is not required, and that the partition key value can be different from the Amazon S3 key\.

 ```
 ALTER TABLE elb_logs_raw_native_part ADD PARTITION (dt='2015-01-01') location 's3://athena-examples-us-west-1/elb/plaintext/2015/01/01/'
 ```

+To remove a partition, use [ALTER TABLE DROP PARTITION](alter-table-drop-partition.md)\.

 ### Additional Resources<a name="partitions-additional-resources"></a>
 + You can use CTAS and INSERT INTO to partition a dataset\.
 For more information, see [Using CTAS and INSERT INTO for ETL and Data Analysis](ctas-insert-into-etl.md)\.